Substance Use Disorder Studies

 Associate in Applied Science (AAS)

-The Substance Use Disorder program provides courses to meet the educational requirements of the State WAC 246-811-030 for licensure of Substance Use Disorder Professional (SUDP).
-The curriculum includes the understanding of the following topics specific to alcohol and drug addiction treatment of individuals: Pharmacological actions of alcohol and other drugs; treatment methods; record keeping and case management; cultural diversity; health issues; community resources; individual and group counseling; relapse prevention; working with specific groups, such as youth and families; and professional and ethical responsibilities.
+The Substance Use Disorder Studies program offers courses that meet the educational requirements set forth in Washington Administrative Code (WAC) 246-811-030 for licensure as a Substance Use Disorder Professional (SUDP).
+The curriculum includes the following topics specific to alcohol and drug addiction treatment of individuals: pharmacological actions of alcohol and other drugs, treatment methods, record keeping and case management, cultural diversity, health issues, community resources, individual and group counseling, relapse prevention, working with specific groups, such as youth and families, and professional and ethical responsibilities.

 For a roadmap that identifies the preferred sequencing of courses and other specific recommendations from faculty, please see the corresponding program map(s):